Walter-Tronics/HNGx_task_2/README.md

     ```

 ### Usage
-To run the Photo Gallery locally, follow these steps:
+To run the Movies website locally, follow these steps:

 1. **Start the Development Server:** Launch the Vite development server:
    ```bash